-In 2006 the COQWUP CC requested that a juvenile standing stock survey component be Nutber dayse framming programe by provide estimates of total abundance in late summer for coho and steelhead fry (age-0+), and steelhead parr (age-1+ and 2+) in the Coquitlam River mainstem, Number of redds constructed per day since previous suit 4.53 the purpose being that these data together with adult escapement and smolt abundance estimates, assuming uniform distribution of spawning over time could be used to investigate freshwater production bottlenecks at specific juvenile life stages that may relate the specific habitat or flow issues.
+In 2006 the COQWUP CC requested that a juvenile standing stock survey component be added to the monitoring program to provide estimates of total abundance in late summer for Coho and Steelhead fry (age-0+), and Steelhead parr (age-1+ and 2+) in the Coquitlam River mainstem, the purpose being that these data together with adult escapement and smolt abundance estimates, could be used to investigate freshwater production bottlenecks at specific juvenile life stages that may relate to specific habitat or flow issues.
 We conducted a feasibility study in 2006 to determine the best method for collecting annual juvenile standing stock data.
-The study compared three-pass removal electrofishing at 20 m long enclosed sites along one shoreline and Rightsurverkeiling union to at sites that extended across redeled as the success and the succe 2007).
-During 2007-2013 we proceeded with annual juvenile surveys based on night snorkeling counts, as this method proved to be the most effective for the purpose of estimating juvenile standing stocks (Decker et al. 2007).
-A multi-year mark-recapture study was also mittated in 2007 to provide estimates of snorkeling detection probability (percentage of fish present at a site that snorkelers detect), which is necessary to expand raw snorkeling counts to population estimates.
-In this report, we present a new Hierarchical Bayesian Model that was developed to provide estimates of juvenile standing stocks in the Coguitlamo Roport during 2006-2012 (see Section 4.1.5); this model replaces a bootstrap model used in providous years (D58ker et al. 2012).
-0.0000 4.53
+The study compared three-pass removal electrofishing at 20 m long enclosed sites along one shoreline and night snorkeling counts at sites that extended across the entire stream channel (Decker et al. 2007).
+During 2007-2014 we proceeded with annual juvenile surveys based on night snorkeling counts, as this method proved to be the most effective for the purpose of estimating juvenile standing stocks (Decker et al. 2007).
+A multi-year mark-recapture study was also initiated in 2007 to provide estimates of snorkeling detection probability (percentage of fish present at a site that snorkelers detect), which is necessary to expand raw snorkeling counts to population estimates.
+In this report, we present a new Hierarchical Bayesian Model that was developed to provide estimates of juvenile standing stocks in the Coquitlam River during 2006-2014 (see Section 4.1.5); this model replaces a bootstrap model used in previous years (Decker et al. 2012).

-During 2007-2013 we also conducted a separate effectrof ishing Survey (with Anput and assistance from Ron Ptolemy, MOE stock assessment).
-As per the CRMP Terms of Reference, the electrof ishing data were collected to provide a comparison of the densities in specific habitats in the Coquitlam River with fish densities in signilar habitats in other streams that were sampled using the same methods (BC MOE juvenile effectrof ishing atabase; see Ptolemy 2007).
-The electrof ishing data were not used to estimate juvenile standing stocks in the Coquitlam River.
-15 0.1798 5.53
+During 2007-2014 we also conducted a separate electrofishing survey (with input and assistance from Ron Ptolemy, MOE stock assessment).
+As per the CRMP Terms of Reference, the electrofishing data were collected to provide a comparison of fish densities in specific habitats in the Coquitlam River with fish densities in similar habitats in other streams that were sampled using the same methods (BC MOE juvenile electrofishing database; see Ptolemy 2007).
+The electrofishing data were not used to estimate juvenile standing stocks in the Coquitlam River.